core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 MT: proposed  s/should be agreed/SHOULD be agreed
 -->

-* Clients should not send any inner Echo options {{?RFC9175}} in deterministic requests.
+* Clients should not send any inner Echo options {{?RFC9175}} in Deterministic Requests.

-  This limits the use of the Echo option in combination with deterministic requests to unprotected (outer) options, and thus is limited to testing the reachability of the client.
+  This limits the use of the Echo option in combination with Deterministic Requests to unprotected (outer) options, and thus is limited to testing the reachability of the client.
-  This is not practically limiting, as the use as an inner option would be to prove freshness, which is something deterministic requests simply cannot provide anyway.
+  This is not practically limiting, as the use as an inner option would be to prove freshness, which is something Deterministic Requests simply cannot provide anyway.

 These only serve to ensure that cache entries are utilized; failure to follow them has no more severe consequences than decreasing the utility and effectiveness of a cache.